kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 Data getter:
 - byte\[\] GetRawImage(int imgid)
 Returns raw image (in sffv1, it is raw pcx) of the image at index imgid
+- BufferedImage ConvertImage(int imgid)
+Returns java.awt.image.BufferedImage object of the image at index imgid
+- int\[\] GetPalette(int imgid)
+Returns 256 colour palette (Array of ARGB8888 in order of colour index)
+ of the image at index imgid

 Searchers:
 - int FindIndexByNumbers(int grp, int ino)